Simon Burke FCA : Director

 Claudia is our property administrator and she has worked in the property management business in both estate agents and property management companies for twelve years.

-is a property manager and an Associate of the Royal Institute of Chartered Surveyors.
-She has been managing her own and other portfolios for twenty years.
-She is a director of three property companies: Bickenhall Mansions Management Ltd and Melika Ltd (residential management companies) and Platinum House Right to Manage Ltd.
+Vedia is an Estate Manager and an Associate of the Royal Institute of Chartered Surveyors.
+She has been managing her own and other residential property portfolios for over twenty years.
+She has been a director of three property companies: Bickenhall Mansions Management Ltd and Melika Ltd (residential management companies) and Platinum House Right to Manage Ltd.

 We have teams of handymen, builders, electricians, plumbers, drainage, gutter, cleaning,gardening, roofing companies, etc., that we work with to ensure that buildings are managed to the exact standards that any leaseholder would expect.

-Our block management experience : Residential Property Management
+Our block management experience : Residents Management Companies and Freeholders

 Vedia also manages several properties in central and west London.
-For example, she has been a director of Melika Ltd, which manages a block of 18 flats, for 5 years.
+For example, she was a director of Melika Ltd, which manages a block of 18 flats, for 5 years.
 When she took over, the majority of the flats hadn’t paid the service charge for nearly five years due to the lack of work carried out at the premises and a lack of communication from the previous manager.
-For the past five years, Vedia has been a director along with two other leaseholders.
-The service charge is now in credit, the communal areas have been redecorated and they are now able to begin upgrading various parts of the building.
+When she left the board after nine years, in 2018, the service charge was in credit, the communal areas had been redecorated and they are now able to begin upgrading various parts of the building.

-Vedia is also a director and deputy chairman of Bickenhall Mansions Management Ltd, which runs a large Edwardian building of 224 apartments, at the junction of Marylebone Road and Baker Street, where, for the past year, she has been helping the Chief Executive of the residential management company put in place processes and procedures to run the building more efficiently and effectively.
+Vedia is also a director and deputy chairman of Bickenhall Mansions Management Ltd, which runs a large Edwardian building of 224 apartments, at the junction of Marylebone Road and Baker Street.
+She joined the board in 2014 and implemented procedures to run the building more efficiently and effectively.
 They are just about to embark upon a communal area upgrade taking into consideration the heritage and important location of the block.

 Block management experience : Right to Manage

-Vedia has been working for some time now on the Right to Manage (RTM) process for another block of 171 flats.
-This is a very lengthy process but is well worth doing if you want to take charge of your own budget, or have a particularly bad freeholder.
+Vedia worked for many years on the Right to Manage (RTM) process for another block of 171 flats.
+This is a very lengthy process but is well worth doing if you want to take charge of your own budget, or have a freeholder that isn’t managing the building correctly.
 There are many legal pitfalls but, if carried out correctly, RTM can save thousands of pounds in costs and fees.
 Vedia is happy to advise on the suitability of a property for this process, guide you through it, and introduce you to the legal advisor you will need in order to conclude the process successfully.